jrinard/to-do-list/README.md

 * Call keys to create list of task Names

 * If user clicks a task, display the "show more" div for that item.

+* if user click Start Task button, move to In Process tasks section

+* if user marks task as Complete, move to Complete tasks section